sivko2/SloCarStats/README.md

 Get all stats sorted by percentage of new cars: *SloCarStats.exe -p*

+Get all stats sorted by new cars' count and grouped by a brand instead of a model: *SloCarStats.exe -b*

 Get all stats sorted by new cars' count filtered by name prefix (e.g., BMW): *SloCarStats.exe BMW*